Best audio interfaces for live streaming to Facebook Live, YouTube Live, Twitch [2024]

 • Ribbon microphones: Ribbon mics are more often used for instruments.
 They’re known for being highly detailed without being extremely bright and harsh.
 While they have a reputation for being extremely delicate, many modern ribbon mics are pretty tough and can even be used for rock and metal guitar mic’ing.
 Ribbons are typically used for brass, woodwind, strings, drums, and even room mics.
 You cannot use phantom power with ribbon mics, you’ll most likely destroy them.
 But you’ll probably never use one for streaming anyways.
 The RCA 44A is an all-time classic ribbon mic.

-So out of the three types of mics dynamic mics are often the quietest outputting mics and require the more power out of a preamp to get the right signal levels.
+So out of the three types of mics dynamic mics are often the quietest outputting mics and require more power out of a preamp to get the right signal levels.

 True, you could buy a standalone full-size mic preamp for your quiet dynamic mics and run that pre into your audio interface as a line-level signal.
 If you have a high-end, super expensive mic pre this is what you’d do.
 But most people—especially live streaming users—don’t have a need for a Neve or Avalon mic pre.
 Good mic pres can be expensive, however.